colincsl/TemporalConvolutionalNetworks/README.md

 # Temporal Convolutional Networks

-This code is used for video- or sensor-based action segmentation.
-This was originally developed using [50 Salads](http://cvip.computing.dundee.ac.uk/datasets/foodpreparation/50salads/), [GTEA](http://ai.stanford.edu/~alireza/GTEA/), [MERL](http://www.merl.com/demos/merl-shopping-dataset), and [JIGSAWS](http://cirl.lcsr.jhu.edu/research/hmm/datasets/jigsaws_release/) datasets but has since been used for medical and robotics applications.
+This code is designed for video- and sensor-based action segmentation.
+This was originally developed for use with [50 Salads](http://cvip.computing.dundee.ac.uk/datasets/foodpreparation/50salads/), [GTEA](http://ai.stanford.edu/~alireza/GTEA/), [MERL Shopping](http://www.merl.com/demos/merl-shopping-dataset), and [JIGSAWS](http://cirl.lcsr.jhu.edu/research/hmm/datasets/jigsaws_release/) datasets but has since been used for medical and robotics applications.

-The models here are mostly from the paper: [Temporal Convolutional Networks for Action Segmentation and Detection](https://arxiv.org/abs/1611.05267).
+The models included in this repo are mostly from the paper: [Temporal Convolutional Networks for Action Segmentation and Detection](https://arxiv.org/abs/1611.05267) by
 [Colin Lea](http://colinlea.com/), [Michael Flynn](https://zo7.github.io/), Rene Vidal, Austin Reiter, Greg Hager arXiv 2016 (in-review)

 An abbreviated version of this work was described at the [ECCV 2016  Workshop on BNMW](http://bravenewmotion.github.io/).

 Requirements: TensorFlow, Keras (1.0.8+), Numba.

 Tested on Python 3.5.
 May work on Python 2.7 but is untested.
 Numba makes the metrics much faster to compute, but can be removed is necessary.

-(Optional) Our Conditional Random Field-based models can be downloaded [here](https://github.com/colincsl/LCTM).
+(Optional) Code for our Conditional Random Field-based models -- which are also evaluated using some of these datasets -- can be downloaded [here](https://github.com/colincsl/LCTM).

 ### Contents (code folder)